Renewable Energy (RENG)

 RENG 221.
 Introduction to Wind Systems.
 (3 Credits)

-This course provides students with an introduction to wind energy and the impacts of turbulence, frequency distributions, and tower height on the wind resource.
-Students are engaged with installation, maintenance, and troubleshooting wind system.
-This course covers the Job Task Analysis for the North American Board of Certified Energy Practitioners (NABCEP) Small Wind Installer examination and fundamental skills for industrial wind technicians.
+Prepare for a career in the wind energy sector with a strong foundation in both theoretical concepts and practical applications critical to the field.
+Explore the fundamentals of wind energy, including the effects of turbulence, frequency distributions, and tower height on wind resources.
+Gain hands-on experience with the installation, maintenance, and troubleshooting of wind systems.
+This course aligns with the Job Task Analysis for the NABCEP Small Wind Associate examination and provides essential skills for aspiring industrial wind technicians.
 This course has an additional lab fee.
-Prerequisites: RENG 101 or DTEC 125 or RESC 125 minimum grade of C. Corequisite: PHYS 107 3 Credits (2 hours lecture, 2 hours laboratory), spring semester
+Prerequisites: RENG 101 or DTEC 125 or RESC 125 minimum grade of C. Corequisite: PHYS 107.
+3 credits (2 hours lecture, 2 hours laboratory), spring semester.

 RENG 225.
 Tower Climbing and Rescue.
 (2 Credits)